NbAiLab/notram/guides/models.md

 Stats after 512seq: Train Step: 60000/60000  / loss = 1.9550302028656006  masked_lm_accuracy = 0.628962  lm_example_loss = 1.912292  next_sentence_accuracy = 0.984841  next_sentence_loss = 0.042739  lr = 0.000000

 ## T10 Bert Large Long Norwegian Uncased
 Duplicating the T9 experiment but this time with the right model name.
-Soibling number of epochs.
+Doubling number of epochs.
+Because of instability in the training, the learning rate is reduced to 25e-4.